 Ph.D., University of Florida

-Dr. Greenleaf is the director of the criminal justice major, and specializes in policing, gangs, domestic violence and criminological theory.
-He has studied racial profiling in the City of Seattle and police discretion in Chicago.
-His past publications have appeared in Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, Journal of Ethnicity in Criminal Justice, Victims and Offenders, and Journal of Gang Research.
-Dr. Greenleaf is the Editor of the Journal of Police Crisis Negotiations and a former Albuquerque police sergeant.
+Dr. Greenleaf is the director of the criminal justice major, and he specializes in policing, gangs and criminological theory.
+He has studied racial profiling in Seattle and police behavior in Chicago.
+His past publications have appeared in Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, Journal of Ethnicity in Criminal Justice, Victims and Offenders and Journal of Gang Research.
+Dr. Greenleaf is the former editor of the Journal of Police Crisis Negotiations and spent seven years with the Albuquerque Police Department.

 Sarah M. Smith

 Dr. Smith specializes in corrections, deviance and social control, and prisoner re-entry.
 She also is interested in gender and crime and criminological theory.
 She completed her undergraduate degree at The College of William and Mary and her M.A. in sociology from George Washington University.
 She has studied the prison system in the state of California focusing on procedural issues as well as parole.